descope-sample-apps/chrome-extension/README.md

 2. **Configure Federated App:**
    - Navigate to Federated Apps in your Descope console
-   - Create a new OIDC Federated App
+   - Use the OIDC default application or create a new OIDC Federated App
    - Note your **App ID**

-3. **Configure Authentication Flow:**
-   - Navigate to Authentication Methods in your Descope console
-   - Enable desired authentication methods (Email, SMS, Social, etc.)
-   - Configure OIDC settings for your federated app

 ### 2. Extension Configuration